Davyx2/formation_aws_ansible/README.md

 3. Install ***docker-compose*** to a remote host
 4. Install **gitlab-runner**
 5. Restart your before configure gitlab-runner to another server in a few minuite

+1. RUN playbook

+# generate a key pair or using (username/password)
+if you want to genearate a key use
+* cd repo/ssh
+* ssh-keygen -t rsa -b 4096
+* set inyour inventory file and run playbook

+# Running playbook

+ansible-playbook -i inventory  playbook.yml